 - Contact Action Surrey to find out more information about insulation types, grants and local contractors.

 - Contact your Local District or Borough to see if planning permission is required.

-- Complete the Application for external wall insulation survey (PDF) and send it to us by email or post:
+- Complete the online application for external wall insulation survey and we will contact you to arrange a site visit.

 Why we need to visit the site

 Surrey County Council have an obligation under the Highways Act (1980) to make sure footpaths and carriageways are unobstructed for other users as much as possible.
 If external wall insulation is preferred, the householder will be required to contact the Local Highways Service to arrange an assessment by one of our engineers.
 There is currently no charge for this service.

 The engineer will be assessing local site factors, ensuring that any proposed work leaves the highway safe and unobstructed for other users.
 The engineer will be able to suggest if scaffolding would be safe to erect or not.

 Conditions for external wall insulation

 - The installation is performed to the technical specification of PAS (Publicly Available Specification) 2030 and undertaken in accordance with the manufacturer's instructions.

 - A Scaffolding licence. if required, must be obtained.
 There is a fee for this licence and it is usually applied for by the contractor doing the work.